School of Education Policy

 Students who have fulfilled their period of Academic Suspension must meet with their academic advisor and must also reestablish their standing in SED by contacting the Associate Dean for Student Affairs.
 When students are reinstated, they are reinstated to a probationary standing.

-A student faces Dismissal if s/he has spent one or two semesters on Probation and has not achieved a GPI and GPA of 2.00 and completed 12 credits in the most recent semester of Academic Probation.
-A student also faces Dismissal if s/he has spent at least one semester on Suspension and has not fulfilled the terms of the Suspension.
+A student faces Dismissal if the student has spent one or two semesters on Probation and has not achieved a GPI and GPA of 2.00 and completed 12 credits in the most recent semester of Academic Probation.
+A student also faces Dismissal if the student has spent at least one semester on Suspension and has not fulfilled the terms of the Suspension.
 Decisions on Dismissal are made on a case-by-case basis.
 Dismissal results in permanent separation from the University.
 Appeals of Dismissal are directed to the Dean of SED.

 Good Academic Standing

-Graduate students must maintain a grade point average of at least 3.0 to be in good academic standing and to graduate from the School of Education.
+Graduate students must maintain a grade point average of at least 3.0 to be in good academic standing, and they must have a grade point average of at least 3.0 in courses counted toward the degree to graduate from the School of Education.

 Admission to Student Teaching